26-Year-Old Man Shot, Killed in Rosemont Area Homicide

 He was pronounced dead at the scene.

 At this time, there is no known motive or suspect information.
+Investigators believe the victim was targeted.

 Authorities will remain on the scene for part of the morning as they continue their investigation.